finance calculator

 Deep dive

-This refinance breakeven calculator compares your current mortgage to a new rate/term mid-stream to show payment change, interest difference, and breakeven months on closing costs.
+This refinance breakeven calculator compares your current mortgage to a proposed new rate and term mid-stream so you can see payment change, monthly savings, total interest difference, and how many months it takes to recover closing costs.

-Use it to decide if refinancing now is worth the fees or if sticking with your current loan makes more sense.
+Use it to decide whether refinancing now is worth the fees or if sticking with your existing loan makes more sense given how long you expect to keep the mortgage and the size of the rate drop.

 FAQs